tumido/slack-first/README.md

 1. [Create new GitHub App](https://github.com/settings/apps/new)
 2. Fill in a name, homepage URL (can be any valid URL starting with `http://` or `https://`)
-3. Deselect _Active_ checkbox in _Webhook_ section
+3. Set _Webhook URL_ to the Bot URL obtained from Ngrok with `/github/events` path.
+4. Set _Webhook secret_ to `first-operator`.
-4. In _Repository permissions_ section enable _Read & Write_ for _Issues_ scope.
+5. In _Repository permissions_ section enable _Read & Write_ for _Issues_ scope.
+6. In _Subscribe to events_ section enable _Issues_ and _Issue comment_ scopes.
-5. Hit _Create GitHub App_
+7. Hit _Create GitHub App_
-6. Install your application:
+8. Install your application:
    1. Go to _Install App_ tab
    2. Click _Install_ and confirm granted permissions
    3. In _Repository access_ select all repositories that you want this bot to have access to.
-7. Obtain credentials:
+9. Obtain credentials:
    1. Go to your [GitHub Apps](https://github.com/settings/apps) page and click _Edit_
    2. `GITHUB_APP_ID` is _App ID_ in the _About_ section on the _General_ tab
    3. `GITHUB_INSTALLATION_ID`: on _Install App_ tab click the gear button.
 Check the URL for your installation ID: `https://github.com/settings/installations/THIS_IS_THE_ID`